Treechcer/JCython/README.md

 here's the documentation for this language and what it contains

+# Comments

+You can make comments with using `#` or `/`, either are fine and are one line comment, your line of code must start with them or you'll run into error.
+You can also skip lines with only new line or with whitespace, both shouldn't raise any errors.

 ## default functions

 these functions are made by default and can be use (you can't yet make your own functions)